 The full recipe with measurements is in the recipe card below.

-Step 1: Combine the ingredients for While waiting on the onions to cook, combine the ingredients for Jamaican jerk seasoning. in a mixing bowl and coat the chicken with two tablespoons of the mixture.
+Step 1: Combine the ingredients for Jamaican jerk seasoning in a mixing bowl and coat the chicken with two tablespoons of the spice mix.

 Step 2: Warm oil in a saute pan over medium-high heat.
-Then, add half of the chicken, top side down, and cook until golden brown, 5-8 minutes.
+Add half of the chicken in a single layer and cook until golden brown, for 5-8 minutes.

-Step 3: Transfer the chicken to a plate.
-Repeat until all the chicken has had a chance to brown.
+Step 3: Transfer the chicken to a plate and brown the remaining chicken.

-Step 4: When the chicken is done cooking and set aside, lower the heat and add onion, bell pepper scallion whites, garlic, gochujang, and two tablespoons of Jerk seasoning to the pan.
-Cook over medium heat until onions soften.
+Step 4: Once the chicken browns, lower the heat and add the onions, bell peppers, scallion whites, garlic, gochujang paste, and 2 tablespoons of jerk seasoning.
+Sauté over medium heat until onions soften.

-Step 7: Transfer the chicken to a serving platter and cook the liquid over medium-high heat, stirring regularly until the gravy thickens, 7-10 minutes.
+Step 7: Transfer the chicken thighs to a serving dish and continue heating the sauce over medium-high heat.
+Cook for 8-10 minutes, stirring regularly until the sauce thickens.
+Pour the sauce over the chicken and garnish with scallions.

 Expert Tips

-If you enjoy this meal, try one of these chicken recipes!
+If you enjoy Jamaican chicken fricassee, try more chicken recipes!

 Serving Suggestions